 The Future is Now

 Attention teachers, parents, professors, and anyone that cares about helping our society achieve its maximum potential.
-If you fit any of these categories then continue reading because this message is for you.
-If not, you need to keep reading anyway because this is a message that ALL citizens of planet earth should hear because our future success depends on what you do after reading it.
 I am an educator; I did not know when I graduated college that the journey we call "life" would lead me to a classroom.

 As an educator, I feel that I have great power because I have the opportunity to influence the outcome of our future generations.
 Parents, professors, supervisors, pastors, mentors and etcetera also share this burden and privilege.
 I say burden because I hate to use the overused Spider-Man phrase but "with great power comes great responsibility."
 Okay, I said it, and I mean it!